 In spite of these events, I believe Dewey Electronics continues to make good progress towards our goal of being the 'go to' company for compact diesel power generation for the U.S. Military.
-We have extended our capabilities to include the development of a generator and storage battery hybrid power supply.
+We have extended our capabilities with the continuing development of a generator and storage battery hybrid power supply.
 We continue to gain experience and build reputation in the controls arena of fuel cell reformers.
 More companies are coming to us to help them develop and implement solutions to their battlefield power requirements.
-I am gratified by these events, proud to lead our team, and excited by the future.
+The current business development environment for compact efficient military power systems has improved as compared to the last 24 months.